 So, what about rising sea levels due to climate change?
-The rise in climate even incrementally can have significant impacts on the weather as evidenced by the severe hurricanes, tornadoes, excessive rainfall, and the like.
-Its actual cause is still up for debate by so called “experts”, or basically those who research and read for a living.
-That said, there is no denying all of us would be prudent to be careful and watch what happens over the next 40 years or so with not only weather but storm surge and rising sea levels.
+The rise in the climate even incrementally can have significant impacts on the weather as evidenced by the severe hurricanes, tornadoes, excessive rainfall, and the like.
+Its actual cause is still up for debate by so-called “experts”, or basically those who research and read for a living.
+That said, there is no denying all of us would be prudent to be careful and watch what happens over the next 40 years or so with not only the weather but storm surge and rising sea levels.

-As huge example of changing sea currents and rising sea levels can be seen right here on Isle of Palms SC at Ocean Club Villas in Wild Dunes.
+As a huge example of changing sea currents and rising sea levels can be seen right here on Isle of Palms SC at Ocean Club Villas in Wild Dunes.
 They have had a terrible time keeping beach erosion from all but forcing them to condemn the luxury oceanfront condos.
-If not for the state of SC giving the city of Isle of Palms millions of dollars every few years for beach re-nourishment the building would have had to be condemned as waves were already begin to encroach under the building.
+If not for the state of SC giving the city of Isle of Palms millions of dollars every few years for beach re-nourishment the building would have had to be condemned as waves were already beginning to encroach under the building.

 Use the risk zone map below to assess what risk your home my have over the next 50 years if sea levels continue to rise at the same level they are currently.
 This map is based on computer model algorithms that have many variables, guesstimates, and evidence to calculate the data it renders.